HaydenJM/ACC-RPM-Monitor/README.md

 ### No audio feedback
 - Check that you're in a live session (not menus, replays, or paused)
 - Verify you're not in neutral or reverse
-- Confirm your RPM is within 300 RPM of the configured threshold
+- Confirm your RPM is within warning distance of the configured threshold
 - Check Windows audio output settings

+### Auto mode not learning
+- Ensure data collection is ON (press F1 to toggle)
+- Drive full-throttle acceleration runs in each gear
+- Need at least 50 data points per gear for confidence
+- Check console for data point counter

 ### Configuration not saving
 - Ensure the application has write permissions to `%LOCALAPPDATA%`
 - Check for file system errors
 - Verify JSON syntax if manually editing configuration files

+## Tips for Best Results

+### Manual Mode
+- Start conservative with shift points and adjust based on feel
+- Use lower RPMs for better fuel efficiency
+- Set higher RPMs for qualifying laps
+- Test different values per track/conditions

+### Auto Mode
+- Do several full-throttle acceleration runs to build data
+- Use on familiar tracks where you can safely go full throttle
+- Let it collect 200+ points per gear for best accuracy
+- Review auto-generated values and switch to manual for fine-tuning

+### Dynamic Audio System
+- Works best when you have consistent throttle application
+- Lower gears benefit most from dynamic warning (faster RPM climb)
+- Can temporarily disable collection (F1) during traffic/caution periods

 ## Future Enhancements

 - GUI interface option
 - DirectInput button mapping for quick profile switching
+- Visual indicators for multi-monitor setups
-- Telemetry data export
+- Telemetry data logging and export
-- Lap time optimization suggestions
+- Lap time analysis and optimization
-- Multi-monitor support with visual indicators
+- Downshift detection and warnings
+- Optimal shift point suggestions based on power curves
+- Track-specific configurations

 ## License